All Episodes

 Except that she did.

-Not only did she attack a stay-at-home mom, that that is one of the basic tenets of feminism in the modern era, late 60s, early 70s, has was built on two things equal pay for equal work and attacking stay-at-home moms.
+Not only did she attack a stay-at-home mom, that is one of the basic tenets of feminisms in the modern era, late 60s, early 70s, was built on two things, equal pay for equal work and attacking stay-at-home moms.

 That hasn't changed.